cdio/caio/doc/usage.md

 ## Usage & Configuration

-caio can be launched from a filesystem navigator from a command line terminal.
+caio can be launched from a filesystem navigator or from a command line terminal.

 ### Launching caio from a filesystem navigator